Home / Mutual Fund / Virtus Duff & Phelps Global Infrastructure Fund

 Market Developments

-The communications sector declined and remained the worst-performing sector year-to-date.
-A mix of higher interest rates and a maturing of the independent tower business model have contributed to the group’s underperformance.
+The communications sector rose sharply and was the strongest sector in the quarter.
+After suffering from rising interest rates for much of the year, communications stocks reacted positively to the interest rate reversal.
+In addition, a round of solid earnings reports contributed to the group’s outperformance.
 While the pace of carrier upgrades has slowed after the initial 5G deployment, the telecom industry is in the midst of a multi-year investment cycle to deploy new spectrum and accommodate wireless data growth.
-When interest rate headwinds begin to dissipate, we believe the attractive risk-reward profile for tower stocks supported by a solid business model and strong long-term fundamentals will become more apparent.

 Performance Review

-Performance was primarily hurt by stock selection in utilities, which was partially offset by positive selection in midstream energy.
-Sector allocation had limited impact, with the negative contribution from an overweight position in communications offset by the positive contributions of an overweight position in midstream energy and underweight position in transportation.
+Performance was helped by positive stock selection across all sectors except midstream energy.
+Sector allocation was additive, with the positive contributions from an overweight position in communications and an underweight position in utilities partly offset by the negative contributions from an overweight position in midstream energy and an underweight position in transportation.

 Outlook

 Utilities will benefit from the transition to renewable energy and renewal of assets, tailwinds we expect to last for years to come.
-The rapid rise in interest rates presents a near-term challenge, but over the medium term, regulatory agreements will adjust to reflect the macro environment.
 We believe there are multiple capital growth opportunities not just for renewables but also for transmission and resiliency spending as well.
 These investments in the utility grid both in the U.S. and Europe will support earnings and represent a long-term positive for the sector.
+We find valuations of North American regulated utilities to be attractive, while the integrated utility companies in Europe possess a good risk/reward balance.

 Our view on the transportation sector is cautious due to mixed outlooks for the near and medium term.
 Toll roads have shown resiliency in various market environments due to their stable business models, including inflation-linked tolling regimes and efficient cost structures.
 Therefore, we foresee relatively steady operations ahead and maintain an overweight position compared to the benchmark.
 Airports have experienced a strong recovery of passenger air travel, especially leisure travel.
-Despite this recovery, economic concerns together with higher airfares and operating costs have increased the uncertainty for airport fundamentals as we look ahead.
-North American railroads enjoy strong pricing trends in an inflationary environment and are well equipped to offset rising costs.
+While there is line of sight for continued momentum into 2024, we expect higher airline ticket prices and tighter monetary conditions to weigh upon demand for leisure travel.
+Business travel is likely to continue to face continued competition from video conferencing and corporate ESG objectives.
+North American railroads have improved their service offerings, enabling them to reclaim market share from trucking, improve pricing, and drive fluidity gains.
 However, near-term weakness in freight volumes and potential margin compression lead us to be cautious on the rails.
 Relative to the benchmark, the portfolio has an underweight position in both airports and railroads.

 The commentary is the opinion of the subadviser.
 This material has been prepared using sources of information generally believed to be reliable; however, its accuracy is not guaranteed.
 Opinions represented are subject to change and should not be considered investment advice or an offer of securities.